mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _**Prepared Spells.**_ Choose two level 1 Rhythmancy spells.
 You always have these spells prepared, and you can cast them using Rhythmancy Points or any spell slots you have.

-_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one spell on your list with another Rhythmancy spell of an eligible level.
+_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one Rhythmancy spell on your list with another Rhythmancy spell of a level for which you have sufficient Rhythmancy Points.

-_**Instrument Training.**_ You gain a Musical Instrument of your choice, and you have Proficiency with it.
+_**Instrument Training.**_ You gain Proficiency with a Musical Instrument of your choice.
+You can use such an instrument as a spellcasting focus for any spell you cast using Rhythmancy Points.
 Additionally, whenever you finish a Long Rest, you can replace this Proficiency with another Musical Instrument of your choice that you possess.

+#### Level 3: Bravado

+Thanks to your practice at performing in front of audiences, you gain the following benefits.

+- You gain Proficiency in the Performance skill.
+- You can channel the raw charisma of your performance when you attempt certain tasks; when you make an ability check using one of the following skills, you can expend 1 Rhythmancy Point to make it as a Charisma check even if it normally uses a different ability: Animal Handling, Deception, Intimidation, Persuasion, Sleight of Hand, or Stealth.
+When you use this ability, your Charisma represents your command over others, honing your ability to be seen or unseen to achieve your goals.

 #### Level 7: Blade Staccato